Lucas-Glaydson/email-microservice/readme.md

 To use this service, you just need to configure application.properties file with your credentials.
 You must obtain these credentials from your Gmail setup.
 ### Here is an example.
 > You just need to change username and password.
-Remember this password is not your email password, it is generated for Google.
+Remember, this password is not your email password, it is generated for Google.
 ```
 spring.mail.host=smtp.gmail.com
 spring.mail.port=587